 Though the winter is also a good time to visit the Bahamas, we’re adding it to the spring list because it’s still a great location during this time of the year.
 However, we recommend avoiding key spring break weeks when it’s a little louder at the resorts.
 There’s plenty of awesome places to plan a wedding here, the Bahamian culture is wonderful and the weather is pretty great.
 The temperatures are low 80’s during the day and mid to high 60’s at night.

-We must say Hawaii is great any time of the year.
-It makes our spring list because it’ll be less expensive to plan a wedding here in the spring than during peak holiday travel seasons like December and January.
+We must say Hawaii is great any time of the year, making it one of the best destination wedding locations.
+However, it makes our spring list because it’ll be less expensive to plan a wedding here in the spring than during peak holiday travel seasons like December and January.
 In general, every island’s northern shore gets more rain than the southern, and this is especially true for Kauai and the Big Island in Hawaii.
 The weather varies on each island, but on average, temperatures in Maui are mid to high 70’s during the day and mid to high 50’s at night.

 Charleston, Savannah, Sea Island, Kiawah Island